harness/developer-hub/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-gitlab.md

    * To use a Personal Access Token, enter the **URL** for your GitLab instance and paste your **Access Token**.

 5. In **Integration Name**, enter a name for the integration.
-6. Finish configuration and save the integration.
+6. Finish configuration and **Save** the integration.

 </TabItem>
   <TabItem value="satellite" label="Satellite">

-The steps for configuring the integration using **Satellite** is similar to configuring the integration on cloud using the **PAT**, with the exception of using satellite to communicate** with the Gitlab server.
+The steps for configuring the integration using **Satellite** is similar to configuring the integration on cloud using the **Personal Access Token**, with the exception of using satellite to communicate with the Gitlab server.

 Make sure to select the satellite integration checkbox while configuring the integration.
+If you experience any issues while configuring the integration using the Ingestion Satellite, refer to the [Ingestion Satellite Troubleshooting and FAQs](/docs/software-engineering-insights/sei-ingestion-satellite/satellite-troubleshooting-and-faqs).

 1. Enter the **Personal Access Token** and click **Next**.
 2. In **Integration Name**, enter a name for the integration.
 3. Add a **Description** for the integration.
 (Optional)
 4. In the **URL** field, add the URL where your Gitlab repository is deployed.

-   For example, if your Gitlab is deployed on a virtual machine (VM), add the URL in the format: `https://<GITLAB_INSTANCE_URL>`.

 5. If applicable, configure **Additional Options**:
    1. **Fetch PRs**: Allow SEI to ingest PR data from Gitlab.
    2. **Fetch Issues**: Allow SEI to ingest data from Gitlab Issues.